cschreib/lxgui/README.md

     </Frame>
 ```

 We named our FontString `$parentText`.
-In names, `$parent` gets automatically replaced by the name of the object's parent; in this case, its full name will end up as `FPSCounterText`.
+In UI element names, `$parent` gets automatically replaced by the name of the object's parent; in this case, its full name will end up as `FPSCounterText`.

 Intuitively, the `font` attribute specifies which font file to use for rendering (can be a `*.ttf` or `*.otf` file), `fontHeight` the size of the font (in points), `alignX` and `alignY` specify the horizontal and vertical alignment, and `outline` creates a black border around the letters, so that the text is readable regardless of the background content.
 We anchor it at the bottom right corner of its parent frame, with a small offset in the `<Offset>` tag (also specified in points), and give it a green color with the `<Color>` tag.